Pacers vs. Celtics Player Props Betting Odds

 |3PM

-- He has pulled down 4.1 boards per game, 0.6 more than his over/under for Saturday's game.
+- He has pulled down 4.2 boards per game, which is less than his prop bet in Monday's game (4.5).

 Get Haliburton gear at Fanatics!